 A pre-emptive check-up for your furnace is about as exciting as it sounds.
-However, as we approach the less-popular winter months, now is the best time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.
+However, as we approach the less-popular winter months, now is the ideal time to make sure your furnace is ready to provide you maximum comfort throughout the winter months.

 .
-Just like any mechanical equipment, the life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
-In addition, regular cleanings can help pinpoint issues before they become big problems and you end up cashing out for emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to make it hot, it’s important to inspect all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your family.
+Just like most mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+In addition, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
+Plus, because furnaces burn fuel to provide the heat, it’s important to inspect all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your family.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties necessitate yearly equipment maintenance to stay valid, so missing your tune-ups can actually result in losing your furnace warranty, which can be major money if your equipment does ever malfunction in the middle of a cold snap.
-Make sure you get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Climate Control Service Experts.
+Most manufacturers’ warranties necessitate annual equipment maintenance to stay valid, so missing your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your equipment does ever malfunction in the middle of winter.
+Be sure to get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Climate Control Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?